Search Menu

 • Contractor costs (plumbing, draining, venting, electrical work)

-• *Expenses not eligible for reimbursement include salaries, fringe, research, land purchases, and unrelated supplies and parts.
+• *Production expenses, including, but not limited to livestock, seeds, fertilizer, fencing, tractors, etc., are not eligible under this grant.
+Other expenses not eligible for reimbursement include salaries, fringe, research, land purchases, and unrelated supplies and parts.

 Important Dates: